 Thursday, December 13, 2018

-These missives are generally a single page document, though I have one example of a family that has so much news to share that it has occasionally spilled over onto a third or fourth page.
-But from there, the format and content vary widely.
+These missives are generally a single page document, though I recall one example of a fascinating family with so much news to share that it occasionally spilled over onto a second, third and *gasp* fourth page.
+But besides length, the format and content vary widely, and can even be squeezed onto the back of a Shutterfly photo card using a four point font.

-I feel that human attention spans being what they are, especially at this busy time of year, anything that requires devotion of time should be limited to one side of one page, preferably double-spaced and using a minimum of a 12 point font.
+I feel that human attention spans being what they are, especially at this busy time of year, anything that requires investment of time should be limited to one side of a single page, preferably double-spaced and using a minimum of a 12 point font.
 If you’re more interesting than that, you’re probably on the local news.

-Technology has begun to impact this tradition as well.
+Technology has had a major impact on this tradition.
 Why use ink, paper, envelope and a postage stamp when the document can be sent as an email attachment in the blink of an eye?
 Perhaps the fear is that it’s too easy for the receiver to say, “Oh, it’s one of those” and unceremoniously hit delete.
 Paper really gets in your face, takes its place on the kitchen counter, and gives you an extra reason to take out the recycling.

-We sometimes set all of our letters aside and read them well after the holidays.
-Or at least we did in Chicago, when a snowy day was conducive to staying in your pajamas until noon, sipping endless coffee and reading a stack of pages that was rushed to the post office before Christmas.
+We generally set letters aside and read them well after the holidays.
+Or at least we did in Illinois, when a snowy day was conducive to sitting fireside in your pajamas until noon, sipping endless coffee and reading stacks of pages that were rushed to the post office before Christmas.

-Rather than a point by point detailing of every time you left the house during the year, related chronologically and with accompanying photographs, I feel that “This Is Us” publications should be loaded with humor, hopefully self-deprecating, succinct and categorized by person, with perhaps 2-3 sentences each.
+Rather than a point-by-point detailing of every time you left the house during the year, related chronologically and with accompanying photographs, I feel that “This Is Us” publications should be loaded with humor, hopefully self-deprecating, succinct and categorized by person, with perhaps two or three sentences each.

-It’s demoralizing to get to the bottom of page one and realize that it’s still March, your cousin’s neighbor’s wife is thinking about planting petunias this spring, and shopping for Easter bonnets has begun in earnest.
-No, newsworthy items should be limited to nuclear family unless your cousin won the Nobel Prize (though that would be on the news, so never mind.)
+It’s demoralizing to get to the bottom of page one and realize that it’s still February, your cousin’s neighbor’s wife is thinking about planting petunias this spring, and shopping for Easter bonnets has begun in earnest.
+No, newsworthy items should be limited to nuclear family unless said in-law won the Nobel Prize (though that would be on the news, so never mind.)

 Which of the following two paragraphs would you more enjoy reading?